JishnuSetia/DLT-PoC-Docker/README.md

 └──────────┘
 ```

-The modal also adapts to mobile screens and becomes a bottom-sheet style interface.
+The PoC details interface also adapts to smaller screens.

 ---